 Step 3: Use Soap And Water

-Similar to the steps in the method above, clean your life jacket using mild soap and water.
-Other substances and chemicals could cause damage to the materials, which could affect the performance of the PFD.
+Similar to the steps in the method above, clean your life jacket using mild soap and cool water.
+Other substances and harsh chemicals could cause damage to the materials, which could damage performance.

 Scrub down your life jacket using a soft brush or sponge.